 How your heart beats

 The heart is a muscular, fist-sized pump with four chambers, two on the left side and two on the right.
-The upper chambers are the right and left atria.
-The lower chambers are the right and left ventricles.
+The upper chambers (right and left atria) and the lower chambers (right and left ventricles) work with your heart's electrical system to keep your heart beating at an appropriate rate — usually 60 to 100 beats a minute for adults at rest.

 What a pacemaker does

-An implanted electronic pacemaker mimics the action of your natural pacemaker.
-An implanted pacemaker consists of two parts:
+An implanted electronic pacemaker mimics the action of your natural electrical system.
+A pacemaker comprises two parts:

 - Leads (electrodes).
 One to three flexible, insulated wires are each placed in a chamber, or chambers, of your heart and deliver the electrical pulses to adjust your heart rate.

-Complications from having surgery to implant your pacemaker are uncommon, but could include:
+Complications from surgery to implant your pacemaker are uncommon, but could include:

 - Infection where the pacemaker was implanted